NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Proxy-Service/Home/Design/Scenario-Request-Access-and-Create-a-Relationship/Send-Proxy-Access-Request/Index.page.md

 ## {{page-title}}

-The **Proxy Application** creates a FHIR QuestionnaireResponse which matches the FHIR Questionnaire definition {{pagelink:Home/FHIR-Assets/Questionnaire/Proxy-Access-Request.page.md}}.
+The **Client Application** creates a FHIR QuestionnaireResponse which matches the FHIR Questionnaire definition {{pagelink:Home/FHIR-Assets/Questionnaire/Proxy-Access-Request.page.md}}.

 This request is then submitted to the national proxy service via [FHIR RESTful API](https://hl7.org/fhir/R4/http.html)